AshampooSystems/boden/README.md

 * **Open**: Boden is an open framework and welcomes contributions and feedback from the community.
 We want you to shape its development so Boden can meet your requirements.
 * **Independent**: We are an independent development shop and we created Boden for independent developers.
 No big tech involved!

-## Getting Started
+## Setup

-Android apps can be built on macOS, Windows, and Linux. iOS apps can be built on macOS only.
+You can use macOS to build both iOS and Android apps.
+Windows and Linux can be used to build Android only.
+This guide will help you set up your system for developing Boden apps.

-Choose your development platform:
+Which platform do you want to set up for development?

 * [macOS](#building-boden-apps-on-macos)
 * [Windows](#building-boden-apps-on-windows)